Simon3FourStudios/Simon3FourStudios.github.io/_posts/2019-05-06-windows-subsystem-for-linux.md

 In this example, I'm showing an install of the Ubuntu image.
 I would imagine that the other images work in a similar way.

 First, enable WSL support in Windows.
-This can be done in two ways, either with Powershell or through the control panel.
+This can be done in two ways, either with PowerShell or through the control panel.

-Powershell:
+PowerShell:
 Open PowerShell as Administrator and run
 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux